ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Nimbus

-Nimbus is a consensus client implementation written in Nim under Apache-2.0 license.
+Nimbus is a consensus client implementation written in Nim under the Apache-2.0 license.
 It is a production-ready client in use by solo-stakers and staking pools.
-It is designed for resource efficiency, making it easy to run Nimbus on resource-restricted devices and enterprise infrastructure with equal ease, without compromising stability or reward performance.
-A lighter resource footprint means the client has greater margin-of-safety when the network is under stress.
+Nimbus is designed for resource efficiency, making it easy to run on resource-restricted devices and enterprise infrastructure with equal ease, without compromising stability or reward performance.
+A lighter resource footprint means the client has a greater margin of safety when the network is under stress.

 Documentation can be found in the [Nimbus Guide](https://nimbus.guide/).